-15.3.3.11 ScopedMemory
+A.3.3.11 ScopedMemory

-'''

-java.lang.Object

-javax.realtime.MemoryArea

-javax.realtime.ScopedMemory
+javax.realtime.MemoryArea javax.realtime.ScopedMemory

-'''

 ScopedMemory is the abstract base class of all classes dealing with representations of memory spaces which have a limited lifetime.
 In general, objects allocated in scoped memory are freed when (and only when) no schedulable object has access to the objects in the scoped memory.